 Facility fees are charged and added onto the initial visit as reimbursable services and are used to cover the cost of maintaining the appointment facility.
 Some insurers will either pay a small fraction of the fee or refuse to pay any at all.
 Depending on the patient’s insurance provider, they are expected to pay some or all of the fee in full.
 To ensure reimbursement for facility fees for telehealth programs, it’s important to use the HCPCS code Q3014.
 It also must be billed by a facility where the patient is located.

 Using Healthie for Telemedicine Insurance Billing

-Healthie’s practice management and telehealth platform allows you to host virtual appointments with clients and easily generate and submit insurance claims using CPT and GT modifier codes for reimbursement.
+Healthie’s practice management and telehealth platform allows you to host virtual appointments with clients and easily generate and submit insurance claims using telemedicine CPT codes and GT modifiers for reimbursement.

 - EHR: By leveraging Healthie’s HIPAA-compliant electronic health record, it allows you to keep clients’ personal health information secure, and track client progress using custom-built chart notes.

 - Insurance Billing: Easily create a CMS-1500 claim and submit to your clearinghouse directly on the Healthie platform.
 Monitor claim status and store client’s telehealth insurance information throughout the billing process for simplified insurance billing.